-Patient privacy is a top priority at Sinai Health System.
+Patient privacy is a top priority at Sinai Health.
 To that end, we have stringent practices and processes in place to ensure privacy protection for all of our patients and to comply with legislation.
-Sinai Health System collects personal health information of its patients under the authority of the Personal Health Information Protection Act, 2004 (PHIPA).
+Sinai Health collects personal health information of its patients under the authority of the Personal Health Information Protection Act, 2004 (PHIPA).
 As a patient, you have the right to:

 - Have your personal health information kept confidential, with limited exceptions;

 - Request a correction of incomplete or inaccurate information contained in your health record.

 Through a robust privacy protection framework, we educate Sinai’s community of caregivers about ways to protect patient privacy and ensure compliance with Ontario’s privacy legislation.
 This includes staff training, confidentiality agreements, policies that outline Hospital privacy expectations, regular audits of access to patient records, and security controls that apply to both paper and electronic medical records.

 To address any privacy questions or concerns that you may have, please contact our Privacy Office.

 Your Personal Health Information